Rose family (Rosaceae)

 Range & Habitat: The non-native Multiflora Rose is a common plant that probably occurs in every county of Illinois.
 However, it has been collected in about one-half of the counties in the state, according to official records (see Distribution Map).
 This species was introduced into the United States by the horticulture industry from Japan or eastern Asia after World War II, when it was advertised as a "living fence" that would promote the privacy of residential properties.
 It quickly escaped and has managed to spread with amazing rapidity.
 Habitats include open deciduous woodlands, woodland borders, thickets, weedy meadows along rivers, fence rows, powerline clearances in wooded areas, abandoned pastures, semi-shaded areas along roadsides, and any little-used open area that is reverting back into a woodlands.
 The Multiflora Rose is a major invader of both natural and disturbed areas.

 Faunal Associations: The abundant and showy pollen of the flowers attracts various long-tongued bees, including honey bees and bumblebees.
 These insects are the primary pollinators of the flowers.
 The pollen of the flowers also attracts short-tongued Halictid bees, Syrphid flies, bee flies, and beetles.
 The bees collect pollen for the larvae in their nests or hives, while the remaining insects feed on pollen.
-The flowers of most roses do not provide nectar.
+The flowers of most roses (Rosa spp.) do not provide nectar.
 Because roses are important in horticulture, the insect species that feed on their foliage, flowers, and shoots are fairly well-known and documented.
-These insect feeders include the larvae of shoot-boring beetles, flea beetles, scarab beetles, aphids, the larvae of sawflies, the larvae of gall wasps, the larvae of moths, and thrips (see the Insect Table for a listing of these species).
-Rose hips are eaten by such upland gamebirds and songbirds as the Greater Prairie Chicken, Ring-Necked Pheasant, Ruffed Grouse, Yellow-Breasted Chat, Northern Mockingbird, and Fox Sparrow.
-The twigs and foliage are often browsed by the White-Tailed Deer and other hoofed mammalian browsers, notwithstanding the thorns.
-Rose hips are sometimes eaten by the White-Footed Mouse, while the lower shoots and foliage of young plants are occasionally eaten by the Cottontail Rabbit.
-The birds and mammals that eat rose hips help to distribute the seeds far and wide.
-The dense foliage and armed shoots of the Multiflora Rose provide excellent cover and nesting habitat for the Brown Thrasher, Northern Mockingbird, Yellow-Breasted Chat, and other songbirds.
+These insect feeders include the larvae of shoot-boring beetles, weevils, flea beetles, scarab beetles, aphids, armored scales, plant bugs, larvae of sawflies, larvae of gall wasps, larvae of moths, grasshoppers, and thrips (see the Insect Table for a listing of these species).
+Rose hips are eaten by such upland gamebirds and songbirds as the Greater Prairie Chicken, Wild Turkey, Ruffed Grouse, Yellow-Breasted Chat, Northern Mockingbird, Swainson's Thrush, and Fox Sparrow (see the Bird Table for a more complete listing of these species).
+The twigs and/or foliage of wild roses are browsed by the Domesticated Goat, White-tailed Deer, Elk, and Cottontail Rabbit (Blackmore, 1998; Martin et al., 1951/1961; Haugen, 1942; Myers et al., 2004; Schneider et al., 2006).
+The White-footed Mouse and Deer Mouse also eat the rose hips and/or seeds (Hamilton, 1941).
+The dense foliage and prickly shoots of the Multiflora Rose provide excellent cover and nesting habitat for the Northern Cardinal, Brown Thrasher, Northern Mockingbird, Field Sparrow, Veery, and other songbirds (see the preceding Bird Table; Best, 1978; Heckscher, 2004).
+The birds and any mammals that eat the rose hips help to spread the seeds of the Multiflora Rose and other rose shrubs to new locations.

 Photographic Location: A weedy meadow near a drainage ditch at Judge Webber Park in Urbana, Illinois.
 This site received some shade from trees during the morning.